 • Curriculum Vitae

-• Learning Objective for oral presentation (may be in body of email)
+• Learning Objective for oral presentation (in body of email)

 Detailed Instructions for completing the Clinical Investigators' Day Abstract Template:

 Follow the instructions below or click on the Abstract Instructions link for a Microsoft Word document.
 If you have questions regarding the Abstract Template, please first refer to the instructions below or to the Sample Abstract document.
 Contact Kim Eaton if you have further questions regarding the abstract template.